wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/26-cablegram-from-department-of-foreign-affairs-to-australian-high-commision-in-wellington.md

 ---
+doc_date: '1979-09-13'
+doc_num: 26
+doc_order: 26
+naa_refs:
+- naa_barcode: 1509865
+  naa_control_symbol: 370/1/19/18 PART 5
+  naa_series: A1838
+  reference: '[NAA: A1838, 37011/19/18, v]'
-title: "26 Cablegram from Department of Foreign Affairs to Australian High Commision in Wellington"
+title: Cablegram from Department of Foreign Affairs to Australian High Commision in Wellington
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 8896
 vol_id: 23
-doc_date: 1979-09-13
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 26 Cablegram from Department of Foreign Affairs to Australian High Commision in Wellington

 Canberra, 13 September 1979